aispai9995/aispai9995/README.md

 ## ⚡️ A Little About Me

-I am a data enthusiast with 6 years of experience in data analysis, business systems design, cloud solutions, and business intelligence.
+I’m a Cloud Architect and Analytics professional with 6+ years of experience designing secure, scalable AWS and Azure platforms across regulated and enterprise environments.
+I specialize in Infrastructure as Code, DevOps automation, observability, and data-driven decision systems.
+I enjoy designing and building scalable, resilient and automated solutions on cloud, that are not just reliable, but intelligent.
 I am passionate about uncovering insights by asking the right questions of data and turning them into clear, actionable stories for stakeholders.
-I also enjoy designing scalable, resilient and automated solutions on cloud.
-I am currently pursuing my MS in Business Analytics & IS, exploring how data + cloud can power smarter decisions. <br>
+I am exploring how data + cloud can power smarter decisions. <br>

 ## 📬 Connect With Me
 [![GitHub Badge](https://img.shields.io/badge/GitHub-000000?style=for-the-badge&logo=github&logoColor=white)](https://github.com/aispai9995)